esakal/kaltura-media-picker/README.md

 ## Open Tasks
 - [ ] update the package name, company, author etc in `libs/media-query/package.json`
+- [ ] create the deployment `dist/libs/media-query` and test it in a playground that consume the umd file directly
 - [ ] add documentation